 Why The Men-Only TGL Is Missing The Point

-Yes, competition among the golfers will undoubtedly be fierce with prize money on the line, but with the incorporation of technology driven golf, it should definitely create a more relaxed and fun atmosphere.
-This is exactly why I believe there would be even more compelling reasons to include players like Thompson, current World No 1 Ruoning Yin, Nelly Korda, Jin Young Ko, Charley Hull, Lilia Vu, among others, in the mix to showcase the quality of women's golf to this potential new audience.
+Yes, competition among the golfers will undoubtedly be fierce with prize money on the line, but with the incorporation of technology driven golf, it definitely creates a more relaxed and fun atmosphere.

 From grassroots to tour level, making the game more inclusive with less segregation is key.
-While I have every confidence that Woods, McIlroy, and former NBC Sports executive Mike McCarley, the trio behind the company TMRW Sports that's overseeing the new league, are strong supporters of women's golf, if they had extended an invitation to female professionals, it would have been a powerful endorsement of male allies, significantly reinforcing the advocacy supported by women's golf and other women's sports.
+While I have every confidence that Woods, McIlroy, and former NBC Sports executive Mike McCarley, the trio behind the company TMRW Sports that's overseeing the new league, are strong supporters of women's golf, if they had extended invitations to female professionals, it would have been a powerful endorsement of male allies, significantly reinforcing the advocacy supported by women's golf and other women's sports.

 Get the Golf Monthly Newsletter